“Are we on our way to or from first principles?” Plato (reportedly)

 - Leadership looks more and more to be the unexplained variance after politics, dollars and jerks explain most of what is going on anyway. . .

 So the fault-filled save-all of “designing” is shackled to the fault-filled catch-all of “leadership.”
-If we’re lucky, the contortionists will win the fight to be their own worst enemy.
+At this rate, the contortionists will win the fight to be their own worst enemy.
+Apparently, the fish rots from the head down in more ways than supposed.

 –I was involved in a college urban environmental project, where what students were taught and what they found on the ground were not just different but orthogonal: